 Your wedding "Banns" read at St Andrew's Church

 Some couples who live on Chelmsley Wood decide to hold their wedding in another Church of England parish.
 This can be done if you can establish a connection with the other parish.

 However, the law requires that your banns are still read in the Parish Church where you live.
 "Banns" is an old legal word that means "to give notice" or "to announce".

 If you need to have your wedding banns read in St Andrew's Church, call the Church Office to make an appointment.
-There is a charge.
+There is a small charge for this.

 Getting married in church after divorce

 Jesus taught that marriage is a life-long commitment between two people.
 However, the church recognises the realities of life; that marriages do come to an end.
 Managing these two positions is challenging.
-If you and/or your partner have previously been married there are some issues to consider.
+If you and/or your partner have previously been married talk to Andi or Helene.